DmitriyGordeev/theverge_scraper/readme.md

 # Web scraper
-Downloads and parses pages from theverge.com
-Outputs parsed articles as json files
+Downloads and parses pages from theverge.com and outputs parsed articles as json files

 TODO: make it async